RobustBase/robust-base-docs/learn/design-principles/single-responsibility-principle-srp.md

 # Intent
 A class should have only one reason to change.
 Here responsibility is considered as **reason to change**.

+> “Gather together the things that change for the same reasons.
+Separate those things that change for different reasons.” - Robert C. Martin

+Open-Close Principle :

 ```java
 package com.routinecart.component.eurekaserver;